Equiphract/java-without-ide/part-1/README.md

 Another way is to pass the `classpath` argument to the `java` program.
-The class path is a collection of paths and `.jar` files that contain `.class` files and packages.
+The class path is a collection of paths and `.jar` files that contain `.class` files and packages of the main application as well as those of the dependencies.
 To run the newly compiled program from anywhere by setting the class path:

 ```bash
 java -classpath src/main/java ArgsPrinterApplication